Expedition to Tibet 2006

 All travel reports are translated electronically although minor improvements are sometimes made.

-My trip: Lhasa-Expedition “Highway of Friendship” to Nepal (Yamdrok-tso, Gyantse, Shigatse, Sakya, Shegar, Rongbuk, Mont Everest, Tingri, Zhangmu and crossing to Nepal).
+My trip to Tibet: Lhasa-Expedition “Highway of Friendship” to Nepal (Yamdrok-tso, Gyantse, Shigatse, Sakya, Shegar, Rongbuk, Mont Everest, Tingri, Zhangmu and crossing to Nepal).

 Holy City of Lhasa – my first impressions

-Very well developed in Lhasa tourism.
+Tourism is very well developed in Lhasa.
 There are a lot of restaurants and hotels.
 You can meet Tibetans who speak English, use computers and sell their souvenirs.
 Several times I also saw monks who talked by mobile phone.
 Even those who begged.
 I think compared to China, it is an even bigger country of paradox where often poverty is in touch with rare wealth, though everything is at hand.

 Potala Palace – the most sacred symbol of Tibet